- Developmental path of the infection preventionist

 This hands-on learning experience allows participants to deepen their understanding of implementation science and develop or improve their skills for evaluating and conducting quality, impactful research in the IP field.

-Announcing the application period for the 2019 APIC Graduate Student Award has begun!
+The application period for the 2020 APIC Graduate Student Award will open soon!

 The APIC Graduate Student Award (AGSA) supports research that advances infection prevention and evidence-based implementation science.
 The award is given to a student seeking to complete a master’s or doctoral degree.